What is sepsis?

 In some cases, the body has an abnormal and severe response to infection.
 This can cause inflammation around the body and damage your body’s cells.
 Blood clots may start to form all over the body.
 Some blood vessels may start to leak.
 Blood flow and blood pressure may start to drop.
 This harms the body’s organs by stopping oxygen and nutrients from reaching them.
 If this process isn’t stopped, organs in the body can stop working.
 This can lead to death.

-The definition of sepsis has recently been updated.
-Sepsis is now defined as a life-threatening organ dysfunction and is assessed with a Sepsis-Related Organ Failure Assessment Score (SCORE).
-The term sepsis is used to define any condition in which organ dysfunction occurs in the presence of an infection.
-Septic shock is when sepsis is accompanied with changes to the circulatory, cellular, and metabolic systems.
+The term sepsis is used to define any condition in which the body's organs stop working right and there is an infection.
+Septic shock is when sepsis occurs along with changes to the circulatory, cellular, and metabolic systems.

 What causes sepsis?